Universal relation between $C_{T}$ and the CFT Weyl anomaly: Conclusion

 \section{Conclusion}

-In summary, we unveiled the universal relationship between the CFT coefficient $C_T$ and the central charge $c$ in arbitrary even dimensions.
-This highlights the nontrivial connection between conformal field theories in flat space and the trace anomaly arising from gravitational coupling.
+In summary, we have unveiled the universal relationship between the CFT coefficient $C_T$ and the central charge $c$ in arbitrary even dimensions.
+This highlights the non-trivial connection between conformal field theories in flat space and the trace anomaly arising from gravitational coupling.
 We have presented three different derivations, a holographic one and two genuine CFT ones.
-Perhaps the most concise --and most striking-- formulation of the universal relation is in terms of the coefficient $C_{TT}$ of the momentum-space TT-correlator (as flat as it gets) and the critical Q-curvature $Q_d$ (as curved as it is)
+Perhaps the most concise---and most striking---formulation of the universal relation is in terms of the coefficient $C_{TT}$ of the momentum-space $TT$-correlator (as flat as it gets) and the critical $Q$-curvature $Q_d$ (as curved as it is)

-This effectively extends to higher-even dimensions previously known results~\cite{Osborn_1994,Erdmenger:1997wy,Sen:2014nfa,Osborn:2016bev} and, at the same time, contains the Weyl-completion of the term quadratic in the Weyl tensor (cf.~\cite{Bzowski:2017poo}, Eq.
-(3.17)).
+This effectively extends previously known results~\cite{Osborn:1993cr, Erdmenger:1997wy,Sen:2014nfa,Osborn:2016bev} to higher, even dimensions and, at the same time, contains the Weyl-completion of the term quadratic in the Weyl tensor (cf. ref.~\cite{Bzowski:2017poo} and eq.~(3.17) therein).